Cecil J. Williams: Career

+Political activism

+Williams ran as a candidate in the South Carolina Democratic Party primary for the 1984 United States Senate election in South Carolina.
+He was the second black person to do so in the state.
+He lost in a close race to Melvin Purvis.

+Williams ran again as a candidate in the Democratic primary preceding the 1996 United States Senate election in South Carolina.
+He lost to Elliott Springs Close.

+Personal life

 He holds membership with Delta Chi, the Orangeburg, South Carolina Boulé of Sigma Pi Phi, the oldest African-American fraternity.

 Williams lives in Orangeburg, South Carolina.
 He is married to Barbara Johnson Williams, a retired educator.
 They met while Barbara was attending college, and he was the university photographer.
 Going through old photos, they discovered that when Barbara was in high school Williams had taken a picture of her, not knowing who she was.

+Museum

 In the summer of 2019, Williams opened the Cecil Williams South Carolina Civil Rights Museum to house hundreds of images and artifacts from the civil rights movement.
 The museum looks like an ultra-modern-day home which Williams designed himself in 1983, 36 years before he made it into his own museum.
 The theme of the museum is "The South Carolina Events that Changed America".
 The museum will also double as the neighborhood community center.

 Awards and honors

 As a Claflin University student, Williams was named an honoree of both Outstanding Young Men of America and Who's Who Among Students in American Colleges & Universities.
 He was given the 1994 Freedom Fighter Award by the Orangeburg branch of the NAACP.
 Also in 1994, he received a commendation by the S.C.
 House of Representatives, introduced by Rep. Gilda Cobb-Hunter.

-He received the Presidential Citation in 1995 from Dr. Henry N. Tisdale, president of Claflin University.
+He received the Presidential Citation in 1995 from Henry N. Tisdale, president of Claflin University.
 In 2006, he was also the recipient of Claflin University's highest award, the Bythewood Award.
 The South Carolina African-American Heritage Commission gave him the 2006 "Preserving Our Place in History" Award.
 In 2016, the Commission presented him with the DeCosta Jr. Trailblazer Award.
+In 2017, Governor Henry McMaster awarded him the Order of the Palmetto.

+In September 2025, Williams appeared with Actively Black creator Lanny Smith during New York Fashion Week.